docbook/xslTNG/README.md

 I have been unable to find a way to install `html5-parser` on Windows.

-## Windows builds
+## Ignoring failed builds

-Without the additional Python packages, some tests will always fail on Windows.
+If you don’t install all of the dependencies, or if you install a different version of Pygments, you may get some failing tests that you’d like to ignore.

 To avoid having the whole build fail because of failing tests, run with the `requireTestSuccess` parameter set to false: